Start Date 1: 06/08/2020 8:30 am

 Modern radar and its related topics, architectures, technologies, and applications are covered, from fundamentals to the current state of the art in each area.
-In this three-day course, surface and airborne radars are described: each with its specific challenges.
+In this four-day course, surface and airborne radars are described: each with its specific challenges.
 Conventional and advanced topics are introduced, including ESA and AESA, Auto-calibration of active phase arrays, modern waveforms and tracking, synthetic aperture radar and synthetic wideband, adaptive cancellation and STAP, radar phenomenology, modeling and simulations, key challenges and supporting state of the art technologies.
 This course is designed to benefit both engineers and technical managers.

 - Introduction: Fundamentals, examples, sub-systems and issues